Department: UCLA Anderson School of Management

-Ed Leamer is director of the UCLA Anderson Forecast, which provides quarterly economic projections for the nation and the state of California.
+Ed Leamer is a distinguished professor of Business at the Anderson School of Management and Chauncey J. Medberry Chair in Management as well as the director of the UCLA Anderson Forecast, which provides quarterly economic projections for the nation and the state of California.
 In its December 2000 release, the UCLA Anderson Forecast (http://www.uclaforecast.com/) was the first of the blue chip forecasters to accurately predict a recession in 2001.
 Dr. Leamer holds the Chauncey J. Medberry Chair in Management at UCLA Anderson, along with joint academic appointments in the departments of statistics and economics, where he served as chair from 1983 to 1987.

 Dr. Leamer's research interests cover a broad set of topics in the analysis of non-experimental data and the economics of globalization.
 Among his recent areas of interests are an episodic analysis of the United States business cycle, the impact of the Internet on economic geography, the effect of globalization on the U.S. economy and the potential impact of the FTAA on inequality in Latin America.
 He has written research papers on the North American Free Trade Agreement, the dismantling of the Swedish welfare state, the economic integration of Eastern Europe with Western Europe and Taiwan with Mainland China.